-There is nothing better then being on the water, especially in the Pacific Northwest!
-There are endless lakes and rivers, astonishing scenery, and you can paddle all year round if you have the right equipment.
+There is nothing better than being on the water, especially in the Pacific Northwest!
+There are endless lakes and rivers, and astonishing scenery where you can paddle all year round if you have the right equipment.
 Every month of the year offers a new experience.

 Here is my list of 12 awesome gifts for the avid kayaker in your life!